GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

   <kbd>![log-in-to-gcc](images/onboarding-for-macos/log-in-to-gcc.png)</kbd>

-  ?> The above page is displayed only for public officers and refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) for more information.
+  ?> The above page is displayed only for public officers.
+Refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) for more information.

   4. Once you have signed in, click **Begin**.